kabads/kabads.github.io/content/about/about.md

 categories:
 - about
 ---
-I have been working in education for some time, always with a focus on technology.
+I had been working in education for some time, always with a focus on technology.

 I now work in Tech, deploying services (mainly databases) in the cloud.
 This involves work on Terraform) and scripting languages (ruby and python).